Guidance to the work of the FCO's Treaty Section

 - Bilateral Extradition Treaties

-Please note, however, that the United Kingdom is not necessarily the depositary for the treaties listed, and is not required to provide information on them.
+Please note, however, that the UKis not necessarily the depositary for the treaties listed, and is not required to provide information on them.
 Any information provided is for convenience only, and is based on information supplied as necessary by the depositary concerned.
-FCO Treaty Section accepts no responsibility for any inaccuracies or omissions contained therein.
+Treaty Section accepts no responsibility for any inaccuracies or omissions contained therein.
 It is recommended that status information be confirmed with the depositaries for each agreement.

 You may find the texts of the agreements listed by using our UKTO database or contacting our Enquiries Service.
 Every effort will be made to ensure that the lists are as up to date as possible.
 However, for confirmation, please contact Treaty Information Section.